 - Full-time undergraduate: 12 credits

-- International students must check with the International Student Advisor to verify eligibility for part-time enrollment, otherwise, full-time enrollment is required of all international students, except for vacation quarters.
+- International students must check with the International Student Advisor to verify eligibility for part-time enrollment.
+Otherwise, full-time enrollment is required of all international students, except for vacation terms.

 2-6.
 Registration Holds